 - Describe the problem

 Whether your patch is a one-line bug fix or 5000 lines of a new feature, there must be an underlying problem that motivated you to do this work.
 Convince the reviewer that there is a problem worth fixing and that it makes sense for them to read past the first paragraph.
-This is often already described in bug/enhancement issue, but also summarise it in your commit message.
+This is often already described in bug/enhancement issue, but also summarize it in your commit message.

 Valo uses only a handful of icons from Font Awesome.